Directory submission for startups

 Free tier directories

 Usually require a reciprocal badge or homepage link.
-Often nofollow.
 Fine for the occasional high-traffic one (Product Hunt, BetaList), but a weak way to build DR.

 Paid, no-strings tier